eonarheim/eonarheim.github.io/docs/sidecamera.md

 permalink: /docs/sidecamera/
 ---

-The Side Camera is a side locked camera that follow the player horizontally.
-This is useful for many side scrolling games.
+The Side Camera is a side-locked camera that follow the player horizontally.
+This is useful for many side-scrolling games.

 ## Usage
 --------